libffcv/ffcv/docs/examples.rst

 Examples
 =========

-We provide two complete examples of using FFCV to train machine learning models to illustrate its ease of use as well as the significant gains in speed:
+First two examples use FFCV to train machine learning models to illustrate its ease of use as well as the significant gains in speed:

+The next two examples cover how to use **custom transforms** in data loaders.

 .. toctree::
    ffcv_examples/cifar10.rst